 There is no need of written evaluations.
-Notwithstanding, any measurement - if the employer decides to apply them - should be mostly based on objective and quantifiable parameters which are previously known by the employee and informed to him/her.
-It is also important that parameters are able to be proved in Court if the employee complains for such evaluation and its effects.
+Notwithstanding, any measurement - if the employer decides to apply them - should be mostly based on objective and quantifiable parameters which are to be previously known by the employee and informed to him/her in advance.
+It is also important that parameters are able to be proved in Court if the employee complaints against such evaluations and its effects.